iSPIRT/depa-inferencing/tools/secure-invoke/README.md

 # Secure Invoke Tool

 ## Overview
-The **Secure Invoke Tool** is a script designed to securely invoke an inference service using specified environment variables.
+The **Secure Invoke Tool** is used to send **inference request** directly to **Offer Front End(ofe)** service.
+The tool takes as input an unencrypted request in JSON format and then serializes, compresses, pads and then encrypts it with keys obtained from KMS service.
+The response returned by the target service is then similarly decrypted, decompressed, deserialized and printed to console.

 ## Usage
 To execute the `secure-invoke-test.sh` script, run: